melezhik/sparky/README.md

 You can defined _when_ to run plugin, here are 3 run scopes:

-* `anytime` - run plugin irrespectively of a build state.
+* `anytime` - run plugin irrespective of a build state.
 This is default value
 * `success` - run plugin only if build has succeeded
 * `fail`    - run plugin only if build has  failed